 Devil’s Den is a karst window, in which the roof over a subterranean river has collapsed, exposing the water to the open surface.
 Located near Williston, Florida, it is privately owned and operated as a scuba diving training and recreational facility.

-The pleasant year-around temperature of 72 degrees in the Den allows comfortable diving, winter or summer.
-On cold winter mornings you can see steam, like smoke, rising from the cave’s chimney — the reason that early settlers called the place Devil’s Den.
+The pleasant year-around air temperature of 72 degrees allows comfortable diving, winter or summer.
+On cold winter mornings you can see steam, like smoke, rising from the cave’s chimney—the reason that early settlers called the place Devil’s Den.

 Know Before You Go